sciZer0/7/v/README.md

 * be a highly-decentralized system of many incentivized, autonomous nodes — where each node is storing the same copy of the book of the blockchain.

-Ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout geopolitical events or natural disasters.
+Ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout any geopolitical events or natural disasters.

 *Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, including to maintain its normal bandwidth.*